kawaiiDango/pano-scrobbler/Readme.md

 - No ads ever
 - Scrobbles to Lastfm, Librefm, GNUfm, ListenBrainz, Maloja, Pleroma
 - \* Scrobble to a CSV or JSONL file locally
-- \* Interactive notification: View song info, edit, love, cancel, or block songs directly from the notification
+- \* Interactive notification- view song info, edit, love, cancel, or block songs directly from the notification
 - View song, album, artist, album artist, and tag details
 - View scrobbles from a specific time, such as last year or last month